 Reading Yiddish Texts: Soviet Yiddish Literature, with Yael Chaver

-Soviet Yiddish literature flourished from the 1920s to the 1940s, at first supported by the Soviet State.
-In 1952, most of the major Soviet Jewish intellectuals were executed (Night of the Murdered Poets, August 13, 1952).
-We will read powerful works by avant-garde modernist writers such as the poets Peretz Markish and Itzik Fefer and the prose artists Dovid Bergelson and Moyshe Kulbak.
+Soviet Yiddish literature flourished from the 1920s to the 1940s, at first supported by the State.
+Almost seventy years ago, most of the major Soviet Jewish intellectuals were executed (“Night of the Murdered Poets,” August 12, 1952).
+We will read powerful poetry and prose works by avant-garde modernist writers such as Peretz Markish, Dovid Hofshteyn, and Moyshe Kulbak.

 Reading are in Yiddish; secondary material in English.
 Prerequisite: one year of Yiddish or equivalent knowledge.

-Yael Chaver offers this course every year, each time focusing on different literature.
+Yael Chaver offers this U.C.
+Berkeley course every year, each time focusing on different literature.